healthy-chicken-saladeers/rag_detective/README.md

 ### `gcp-scraper-commands.md` and `gcp-setup-instructions.md`

-Additional documentation on starting up the project from a new GCP instance and to control the Docker containers individually if so desired
+* Additional documentation files in markdown format on starting up the project from a brand new GCP instance and to control the Docker containers individually if so desired

 ### `img` folder

-Image assets for display in this and the above markdown files.
+* Image assets for display in this and the above markdown files.

 ### `notebooks`

-This folder contains the code and output of our scraper in `scraping_notebook.ipynb`.
+* This folder contains the code and output of our scraper in `scraping_notebook.ipynb`.
 The `sitemap.csv` is a list of sitemaps to scrape, currently set to only [apple.com](https://apple.com).
 It also contains the results of the scraping, `scraped_data1.csv`.

 ### `src`

-Contains all the Python code and Dockerfiles to build the project.
+* Contains all the Python code and Dockerfiles to build the project.
 It also contains the data `paul_graham_essay.txt` which is used as test data for LlamaIndex.